CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 keys.

-## Compose and allocate a Pod machine
+## Compose and allocate a pod machine

-In the absence of any nodes in the 'New' or 'Ready' state, if a Pod of sufficient resources is available, MAAS can automatically compose (add), commission, and acquire a Pod machine.
+In the absence of any nodes in the 'New' or 'Ready' state, if a pod of sufficient resources is available, MAAS can automatically compose (add), commission, and acquire a pod machine.
 This is done with the regular `allocate`
 sub-command:

 ```bash